 Our R&D is organized around strategic programs and investments designed to seek out effective, safe and lasting solutions that set us apart from competitors.
 Our teams are working on eight cross-functional programs led by our four business segments (Exploration & Production, Refining & Chemicals, Marketing & Services, and Gas, Renewables & Power), as well as so-called vertical programs that are specific to each business segment.

 R&D is crucial for Exploration & Production, as it continuously perfects the technologies used to meet global demand for oil and gas under increasingly tight operating conditions.
 Our R&D teams focus on strategic areas to ensure an efficient, responsible future for oil and gas.
-They strive to steer the Group toward the best opportunities for exploration and to improve the recovery of oil and gas, while consolidating its tools and expertise to manage risks and environmental impact.
+They strive to steer the Company toward the best opportunities for exploration and to improve the recovery of oil and gas, while consolidating its tools and expertise to manage risks and environmental impact.
 Their research projects are focused on finding new ways to collect and process geophysical data (for subsurface imaging that reflects reality as closely as possible), improving reservoir modeling and simulation tools, and developing better recovery technologies.
-The teams are also committed to maintaining our competitive lead in the deep offshore market and supporting the Group's progress in unconventional oil and gas.
+The teams are also committed to maintaining our competitive lead in the deep offshore market and supporting the Company's progress in unconventional oil and gas.

 Resources to match our ambitions